nwisbeta/github.io/pages/apiguides/apiguides_getting_started_snomed.md

 ## SNOMED CT using FHIR® standard

-NHS Wales is testing APIs that provide access to the  SNOMED CT ontology, provided by a dedicated ontology server.
+NWIS is testing use of SNOMED CT ontology, provided by a dedicated ontology server.

 SNOMED CT is the [clinical terminology standard for NHS Wales](http://gov.wales/docs/dhss/publications/151118whc053en.pdf).